Hey there,

 Jesus was standing over the woman caught in adultery and challenged the crowd that “He who is without sin, cast the first stone.”
 Suddenly, a rock hits the back of his head.
 Jesus turns and exclaims, “Mom!”

-She said yes that night despite risking her betrothal to Joseph … and her life for that matter … and she became Jesus’ mother.
+She said yes that night despite risking her betrothal to Joseph … and her life for that matter … and she became Jesus’s mother.
 She continued her fiat every day of her life … caring for Jesus, teaching Him, and preparing Him for His mission.

 I can only imagine the pressure she must have felt raising God’s son!

-But this is still a very important event that we should understand and celebrate.
+This feast is not a Holy Day of Obligation, but this is still a very important event that we should understand and celebrate.
 Mary serves as a model for us to live in holiness through our own fiat opportunities that God presents us with every day.

-Stay Safe and Keep Believing-
+Keep Believing-

 Katy Barrilleaux